johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 The only slightly tricky part is the call to `getMessageHandler()`.
 This is just a higher-order function that is returning us the actual handler function.

-If all this looks somewhat familiar, it's because we're basically following the same pattern we used in the native `customerService` app in the previous article (Part 1).
+If all this looks somewhat familiar, it's because we're basically following the same pattern we used in the native `customerService` app in the previous article ([Part 1](https://dev.to/nestjs/build-a-custom-transporter-for-nestjs-microservices-dc6-temp-slug-6007254?preview=d3e07087758ff2aac037f47fb67ad5b465f45272f9c5c9385037816b139cf1ed089616c711ed6452184f7fb913aed70028a73e14fef8e3e41ee7c3fc)).

 ### Acceptance Testing

 We should be ready to test out our code.
 We need to do a tiny bit of setup first.
 This is going to run best if you have four separate terminals open so you can watch things unfold across the whole process as the various pieces communicate.

 Now's a good time to mention a couple of things about the development setup:
 1. I run this kind of stuff on an Ubuntu machine.
-There's **nothing** platform-specific anywhere in the code, **but**, I find running builds, starting and stopping processes, running multiple terminal sessions, etc., to be much smoother on Linux.
+There's **nothing** platform-specific anywhere in the Nest-related code, **but**, I find running builds, starting and stopping processes, running multiple terminal sessions, etc., to be much smoother on Linux.
 You can run this wherever you want, but if you're not on Linux, you may have to make slight adjustments to your `package.json`, or other actual build steps.
 2. Since you kind of **need** to run multiple terminal sessions to see the full impact, I strongly recommend [Tmux](https://github.com/tmux/tmux).
 I mentioned this briefly at the end of the last article, so you now know I feel strongly about it :smiley:.
 You can instead start multiple terminal programs, or use tabs if you prefer, but if you want what I think is the **best** DX for this kind of work, checkout Tmux.
 I covered some detailed Tmux recommendations [in the last article series](https://github.com/johnbiundo/nest-nats-sample#pro-tip-use-tmux-optional).

 In the following steps, I'll reference these (logical) terminals as:
 * **Terminal 1**: run the Faye broker here
 * **Terminal 2**: run live builds (`npm build:watch`) of the transporter server code we're working on here
 * **Terminal 3**: run the "requestor code".
-This is usually the customerApp; in the future, we'll also interact with `nestHttpApp` (making **it** the requestor) using HTTPie commands from the OS prompt (you can also use Postman, or Curl to issue HTTP requests, of course).
+This is usually the customerApp; in the future, we'll also interact with `nestHttpApp` (making **it** the requestor) using HTTPie commands from the OS prompt (you can also use something like Postman or curl to issue HTTP requests, of course).
 We can use one terminal for this since we don't typically run both the `customerApp` and the `nestHttpApp` at the same time
 * **Terminal 4**: run the `nestMicroservice` Nest responder application (this is the plain old Nest microservice app that will be **using** our new `ServerFaye` custom transporter)

 #### Primary Acceptance Test